mercanca/spart/README.md

  Compiling is very simple.

- If your slurm installed at default location, You can compile the spart command as below:
+ If your slurm installed at default location, you can compile the spart command as below:

  ```gcc -lslurm spart.c -o spart```